hephaestus-compiler-project/hephaestus-pldi-eval/README.md

 14    javac                    [4-6]     1
 ```

-This script will also generate Figure 8 and save it at `figures/bug_versions.pdf` in your host machine.
+This script will also generate Figure 8 and save it at
+`figures/bug_versions.pdf` in your host machine.

-The statements that we want to check from paragraph **"Affected compiler versions"** are the following:
+The statements that we want to check from paragraph
+**"Affected compiler versions"** are the following:

 * 35 `groovyc` and 14 `kotlinc` bugs occur in all stable compiler versions.
-* A large portion of `groovyc` bugs (50/110 -- 45%) are triggered only in the master branch of the compiler.
+* A large portion of `groovyc` bugs (50/110 -- 45%) are triggered only in
+the master branch of the compiler.

 ### Re-run Affected Compiler Versions Experiments.
 (Optional)

-To re-compute which compiler versions are affected you can run the following command (it will take around 90 minutes):
+To re-compute which compiler versions are affected, you can run the following
+command (it will take around 90 minutes):

 ```
 python scripts/history_run.py database/bugs.json history.json
 ```

-NOTE: The results might be slightly different because (1) SDKMAN does not support the same compiler version, (2) some bugs may have been fixed by the developers.
+NOTE: The results might be slightly different because (1) SDKMAN does not
+support the same compiler version, (2) the developers may have fixed some bugs.

 ## RQ2: Bug and Test Case Characteristics (Section 4.3)

-For the second research question, we will use `database/bugs.json` to reproduce Figure 78 that shows the symptoms of the reported bugs.
-Furthermore, we will the most popular features used in the bug-revealing test programs.
+For the second research question, we will use `database/bugs.json` to reproduce
+Figure 7b, which shows the symptoms of the reported bugs.
+Furthermore, we will
+find the most popular features used in the bug-revealing test programs.
 To do so, run:

 ```
-hephaestus@9dfe76e26efa:~$ python eval-scripts/process_bugs.py database/bugs.json rq2
+hephaestus@e0456a9b520e:~$ python eval-scripts/process_bugs.py database/bugs.json rq2
                          Figure 7b
 ============================================================
 Symptoms            groovyc   kotlinc   Java      Total